 Low-level controls: The front-end control includes high accuracy positioning of the extraction electrodes as well as the control of devices for the target manipulation safety (i.e. clamps, pistons, shutters).
 Although seemingly a typical example of industrial control, many challenges have to be addressed as result of the new target increased energy and consequent increasing of the radiation integrated dose on the front end (i.e. several hundreds of Gray).
 Similarly, The HRS dipole integrated magnetic field has to be controlled to an accuracy of a few ppm.
 In order to achieve this requirement an accurate model of the magnet has to be determined.
 This should be able to predict the integrated magnetic field value by the knowledge of the supply current and the current value of the magnetic field.
 This latter is given by a punctual measurement performed with an NMR (Nuclear Magnetic Resonance) probe.
 The model should take into account the multi-poles errors so to elaborate in the future correction laws using the high order magnets to be installed on-line.
-After a 3 month secondment at SIDeA (industrial partner) to gain valuable experience on NI LabView RT control systems, Martino Colciago (ESR12) has performed a detailed review of the current control systems of the ISOLDE HRS.
-He has updated it to the BE-CO standards using the new Front End Software Architecture (FESA) and now the control system is going to be tested in an ad hoc test bench.
-In the meantime he is developing a possible innovative solution for the future control system, based on LabVIEW Real Time.
-The chosen architecture is a feedback control loop using a proportionalintegral-derivative controller (PID).
+After a 3 month secondment at SIDeA (industrial partner) to gain valuable experience on NI LabView RT control systems, Martino Colciago (ESR12) has performed a detailed review of the current control systems of the ISOLDE High Resolution Separator (HRS).
+After that, it was decided to migrate the control system from an old GM class to the new Front End Software Architecture (FESA3) classes in order to fulfil the BE/CO standards.
+For this reason two FESA classes were developed, the NMR and HRS classes.
+The first one is in charge of controlling the teslameters (Metrolab PT2025) of the two HRS magnets.
+It has been created according to the HRS requirements, but is sufficiently general for use with other systems, like LINAC2.
+The class has been tested on a test bench and is now in operation at ISOLDE.
+The HRS class has been tested directly on the ISOLDE HRS and is now also in operation.
+Moreover a possible innovative solution for the future control system has been developed using C++ and it has been included in the FESA class software.
+Additionally it has been separately developed un National Instruments Labview, for ease of development.
+The chosen architecture is a feedback control loop using a proportional-integral-derivative controller (PID).
 Moreover, a nonlinear compensator is foreseen in the feed forward line and an observer of the system, which is developed using an accurate model of the magnet, completes the controller.
-The proposed control system is currently under development.
-It will be validated on a test bench before an experimental tuning campaign is setup on the real magnet...
+In order to validate the solution proposed, a tuning campaign should be setup on the real magnet.